learn-co-curriculum/rails-generators-readme/README.md

 rails g controller accounts new create edit update destroy index show
 ```

 Immediately you may notice that this would great wasted code since it would create view templates for `create`, `update`, and `destroy` actions, so they would need to be removed immediately.
 They would also be setup with `get` HTTP requests, which would not be work at all.
-In the next section we're going to cover a better option for creating crud functionality.
+In the next section we're going to cover a better option for creating CRUD functionality.

 ## Resource Generators